ccbogel/QualCoder/README.md

 You should now be able to run `pip3` as above.

 4) In the terminal or command line move to the QualCoder directory.
 Be sure that you are in the QualCoder-Master directory.
 Or with a release, the Qualcode-3.6 directory, for example.
+An alternative way to open Terminal in the correct location is to do this: Open Finder, open Applications, and right click on the QualCoder-master folder and select "New Terminal at Folder"

    To move to the directory, run the script below.